Portugal's Nationality Law Changes 2026: What Investors Need to Know

 Portugal’s Nationality Law Changes 2026: What Investors Need to Know

-With this in mind, we advise clients considering the Portugal Golden Visa to plan on the basis that these changes are now likely to come into effect.
+With this in mind, we advise clients considering the Portugal Golden Visa to now plan on the basis that these changes are law.
 Here’s what we know, what comes next, and how to interpret the changes.

 The Current Situation

-Under Portugal’s current nationality law, Golden Visas investors have the option to apply for Portuguese citizenship after 5 years of holding residency – the fastest and most flexible route in Europe.
-Although Parliament have approved amendments to this timeframe, it must now go through additional stages before becoming legally binding.
+Under the previous nationality law, Golden Visa investors had the option to apply for Portuguese citizenship after 5 years of holding residency – making it the fastest and most flexible route in Europe.
+That five-year pathway has now been formally extended.

-7 years for EU nationals and citizens of Portuguese-speaking countries
+• 7 years for EU nationals and citizens of Portuguese-speaking (CPLP) countries

-The qualifying period would begin from the issuance of the first residence permit card, rather than the application submission date
+• The qualifying period begins from the issuance of the first residence permit card – not the application submission date

 What Has Not Changed: Golden Visa & Permanent Residency

-A critical point, which is often overlooked, is that whilst the pathway to citizenship may be extended, the rules for Golden Visa investors and permanent residency remain unchanged and still active.
+A critical point, which is often overlooked, is that whilst the pathway to citizenship has now been extended, the rules for Golden Visa investors and permanent residency remain unchanged and still active.

-• Residency through the Golden Visa programme is not changing
+• Residency through the Golden Visa program is not changing

 • Permanent residency is still available after 5 years